0BananaBig0/from_gcc_to_cpp/docs/SomeProgrammingTechniques.md

 ## What Causes Undefined Behavior (UB)

+0. Undefined behavior (UB) refers to a behavior that can produce different results depending on the system and compiler implementation.
 1. Using uninitialized variables.
+(Result in a UB.)
 (Compilers can handle it.)
 2. Failure to return a value from a non-void function.
+(Result in a UB.)
    (Compilers can't always handle it.)
 3. Any use of an object after it has been destroyed.
+(Result in a UB.)
-(Compilers can't qandle it.)
+   (Compilers can't handle it.)
+4. Signed integer overflow is undefined behavior in C++, while unsigned integer overflow is well-defined.
+However, using unsigned integers is not recommended because their wrap-around action can result in numerous bugs.
+(Is a UB.)
+5. A rounding error in floating type numbers becsuase of their limited precision.
+(May result in a UB.)